 It has regular, everyday options, such as crop, brightness, and exposure. it also has more in-depth tools like Curves, Selective Hue/Saturation, Clarify and Tone.

 Filters can be created, used and further edited to help with batch processing, making a seamless and speedy workflow option.

 For all those photographers who look to creating black and white content, look no further.
-Your camera automatically captures in colour, so what to do when you want something a little more artistic?.
+Your camera automatically captures in color, so what to do when you want something a little more artistic?